- Impact Factor: 3.576 Ranked 8/108 in Social Sciences, Interdisciplinary – SSCI

 published under a Creative Commons license and will be hosted online in perpetuity.
 Publication costs

 of the journal are covered by the collection of article processing charges which are paid by the funder,

 institution or author of each manuscript upon acceptance.
 There is no charge for submitting a paper to

 If, after peer review, your manuscript is accepted for publication, a one-time article processing charge

 (APC) is payable.
 This APC covers the cost of publication and ensures that your article will be freely

 available online in perpetuity under a Creative Commons license.

-If your manuscript has been accepted for publication, and you would like to apply for an APC waiver, please send an email to email@example.com.
+If you would like to apply for an APC waiver, please send an email to firstname.lastname@example.org.
 SAGE also works with the Research4Life program, who accepts waivers to authors from countries that are specifed by this program.

 Before submitting your manuscript to IJQM, please ensure you have read the Aims & Scope.

 These articles must clearly report a methodological insight, advance and/or innovation in